YouTube SEO: How to Optimize Your Channel for Visibility

 • Your average ranking

-• The number of keywords that have improved rankings, lost rankings, or remained in the same position
+• The number of keywords with improved rankings, lost rankings, or same position

 All these metrics are great for evaluating your overall channel performance.